Ancient Roman Aqueducts: Engineering Marvels, Uses, and Lasting Legacy

 Science Museum

-Aqueducts also had industrial uses especially in mining.
-Channels would be cut into the ground at a steep gradient so as to deliver large quantities of water at high pressure to the mines.
-The water would be used to wash away the rock and expose the ore (what we call “hushing”) and to operate machines such as water-powered wheels that would power stamps and trip hammers that were used to process the ore.
-Evidence of such mines can be found in Rome, Athens, Spain, in Dolaucothi in Wales and in Barbegal in Fontvieille, France.
+Aqueducts also had significant industrial applications, particularly in mining.
+Channels were cut into the ground at a steep gradient to deliver large volumes of water at high pressure to the mines.
+This water was used for hushing—a technique where torrents of water washed away soil and rock to expose ore—and to power machinery such as waterwheels, which in turn operated stamps and trip hammers used to process the ore.
+Evidence of such mining operations can be found in Rome, Athens, Spain, Dolaucothi in Wales, and Barbegal in Fontvieille, France.

 Incredible facts about ancient Roman aqueducts

-• Roman aqueducts supplied over 1 million cubic meters of water a day when Rome had a population of circa 1,000,000.
-This is over 120% of the current supply of the city of Bangalore today which has a population of 6,000,000.
+• At its peak, Rome’s aqueducts supplied over 1 million cubic metres of water per day to a population of approximately 1 million people.
+This was more than 120% of the current water supply of Bangalore, a city with 6 million inhabitants today.

-• The water quality could vary depending on the aqueduct, some aqueducts were known to provide excellent quality water.
+• Water quality varied depending on the aqueduct—some were known to provide exceptionally pure water.

-• Romans could purchase a license to connect their property to an aqueduct (the cost of the license was in part based on the width of the pipe).
+• Romans could purchase a licence to connect their property to an aqueduct, with the cost partly determined by the width of the pipe.

-• Illegal tapping and the bribing of aqueduct officials (especially by wealthy Roman citizens) was common.
+• Illegal tapping and bribery of aqueduct officials—particularly by wealthy Roman citizens—were widespread.

-• Some very wealthy Romans had their own aqueducts which were directly connected to springs.
+• Some of the wealthiest Romans had private aqueducts directly connected to natural springs.

-• Aqueducts were used to power machines such as stamps and trip hammers.
+• Aqueducts were also used to power machines, such as stamps and trip hammers, for industrial purposes.

 SOURCES